Scary Movie 5

-Scary Movie 5 (stylized on-screen as Scary MoVie) is a 2013 American comedy horror film.
-It is the standalone sequel to Scary Movie 4 and the fifth and final installment in the Scary Movie film series.
-It is the second film to be distributed by The Weinstein Company under the Dimension Films brand, and the last before it folded in 2018.
-The film is directed by Malcolm D. Lee and written by David Zucker and Pat Proft.
-It was released on April 12, 2013.
+Scary Movie 5 (stylized as Scary MoVie) is a 2013 American parody film directed by Malcolm D. Lee, written by David Zucker and Pat Proft, and produced by Zucker and Phil Dornfeld.
+It is the standalone sequel to Scary Movie 4 (2006) and the fifth installment in the Scary Movie film series.
+It is the second and last film in the series to be distributed by The Weinstein Company, as well as the only one not to involve Miramax Films.
+The film stars Ashley Tisdale, Simon Rex, Erica Ash, Katrina Bowden, Terry Crews, Heather Locklear, J. P. Manoux, Mac Miller, Jerry O'Connell, Molly Shannon, Snoop Dogg, Kate Walsh and Katt Williams.

 The film is the only installment of the franchise not to feature Cindy Campbell (played by Anna Faris) or Brenda Meeks (Regina Hall).
-It premiered on April 11, at the Hollywood’s ArcLight Cinerama Dome.
+It premiered on April 11, at the Hollywood's ArcLight Cinerama Dome.
 The film parodies various horror films and other popular culture.

-The film received negative reviews from critics.
-With a gross of $78 million, it is the lowest grossing film in the Scary Movie series.
+Scary Movie 5 was released on April 12, 2013.
+The film received negative reviews from critics and grossed $78.4 million, making it the lowest-grossing film in the Scary Movie series.
+A sequel, Scary Movie 6, is set for release in 2026, with the Wayans brothers' involvement.

 Plot

-Charlie Sheen and Lindsay Lohan get together to make a sex tape with over 20 cameras beside Sheen's bed.
-The time-lapsed tape fast forwards through the two doing all sorts of bedroom antics, including gymnastics, riding a horse, and having clowns jump in under the sheets.
+Charlie Sheen and Lindsay Lohan get together to make a sex tape with over 20 cameras in his room.
+They do all sorts of bedroom antics, including gymnastics, riding a horse, and having clowns jump in.
 Sheen is pulled into the air by a paranormal force and thrown against walls, shelves, and doors until he lands on the bed again.

-Lohan is frightened so she decides to go home when she flies into the air as well; she becomes possessed and throws Sheen into the camera and kills him.
-The text explains that Sheen's body was found that day but he didn't stop partying until days later and that his three children were found missing, Lohan was arrested, again, and a reward was put out for the missing kids.
+Frightened, Lohan decides to go home when she also flies into the air; becoming possessed she throws Sheen into the camera, killing him.
+The text explains that Sheen's body was found that day but he did not stop partying until days later and that his three children were found missing.
+Lohan was arrested again, and a reward was put out for the missing children.